Leo Panitch: Reviews

-In a memorial tribute, Panitch's York University colleague Reg Whitaker, writes that the Making of Global Capitalism represented the "capstone" of his "academic achievements" written in collaboration with his "intellectual comrade" Sam Gindin.
-Whitaker notes that the book: "involved a rethinking of American history, showing how, for instance, the New Deal represented a crucial development of state capacity that by the late 1930s permitted a 'Grand Truce' with capital, which in turn led through war and postwar to an 'internationalization of the New Deal' in a new global order of 'informal' American Empire."
-However, as the book points out, that new global order was shaken by the financial crisis of 2007-08 requiring emergency action by the Obama administration to rescue the system.
-Whitaker notes that Panitch and Gindin contrast the 21st century capitalist crisis with the Great Depression of the 1930s which led to competition and rivalry between nation states, the spread of fascism and another world war.
-Instead of conflict between states, the latest economic crisis led to internal conflicts within them as evidenced, for example, by an anti-globalization movement that began with the conflict in Chiapas and continued with such protests as Occupy Wall Street.
+In a memorial tribute, Panitch's York University colleague Reg Whitaker writes that the Making of Global Capitalism represented the "capstone" of his "academic achievements" written in collaboration with his "intellectual comrade" Sam Gindin.
+Whitaker notes that the book "involved a rethinking of American history, showing how, for instance, the New Deal represented a crucial development of state capacity that by the late 1930s permitted a 'Grand Truce' with capital, which in turn led through war and postwar to an 'internationalization of the New Deal' in a new global order of 'informal' American Empire."
+As the book points out, that new global order was shaken by the 2008 financial crisis, requiring emergency action by the Obama administration to rescue the system.
+Whitaker notes that Panitch and Gindin contrast the 21st century capitalist crisis with the Great Depression of the 1930s, which led to competition and rivalry between nation states, the spread of fascism, and another world war.
+Instead of conflict between states, the latest economic crisis led to internal conflicts within them, as evidenced for example by an anti-globalization movement that began with the conflict in Chiapas and continued with such protests as Occupy Wall Street.
 Whitaker writes that Panitch and Gindin end their book with a look at the renewed opportunities this movement brings for democratic socialism: "That fault lines of global capitalism now run within states rather than between states holds considerable political significance for the renewed possibilities for radical politics."

 Personal life

 Panitch married Melanie Pollock of Winnipeg in 1967.
-She is a longtime activist and human rights advocate who teaches in the School of Disability Studies at Ryerson University in Toronto.
-In 2006, Melanie Panitch earned a doctorate in social welfare from the City University of New York.
+She is a longtime activist and human rights advocate who teaches in the School of Disability Studies at Toronto Metropolitan University.
+In 2006, she earned a doctorate in social welfare from the City University of New York.
 Her thesis, on the history of the Canadian Association for Community Living, focused on mothers' campaigns to close institutions and gain human rights for disabled Canadians.
 In 2007, it was published as Disability, Mothers and Organization: Accidental Activists.

 The Panitches had two children.
 Maxim is a photographer, writer, and Scrabble champion, while Vida is a philosophy professor at Carleton University in Ottawa, Ontario.
 Panitch spoke three languages: English, French, and Yiddish.
 He and his wife lived in Toronto, Ontario.

-Leo Panitch died on 19 December 2020, of viral pneumonia associated with COVID-19 amid the COVID-19 pandemic in Ontario, which he contracted in hospital while receiving treatment for multiple myeloma.
+Panitch died on 19 December 2020, of viral pneumonia associated with COVID-19 amid the COVID-19 pandemic in Ontario, which he contracted in hospital while receiving treatment for multiple myeloma.